SUPERCHARGE YOUR Online VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 The Concept of Topical Authority and the strategy around it that involves microsemantics, and macrosemantics come from the Topical Authority Course of Koray Tugberk GUBUR, owner and founder of Holistic SEO, and we are proud of giving credit to the original source and thought leader.

-Improving the Factual accuracy of answers to different search queries is one of the top priorities of any search engines.
+Improving the factual accuracy of answers to search queries is a top priority for search engines.
 The internet is full of information.
 Search engines like Google train large language models like BERT, RoBERTa, GPT-3, T5 and REALM to create large natural language corpuses (datasets) that are derived from the web.
-Finetuning these natural language model, search engines are able perform a number of natural language tasks.
+By fine-tuning these models, search engines can perform a wide range of natural language understanding tasks, enabling them to interpret queries and deliver accurate information.

 It can also help you book your hotels or flights directly:

-With the advent of Hummingbird, Rankbrain and large language models like BERT and LAMBDA, Google over the years have evolved enough to accurately understand and deliver results as per the user intent.
+The evolution of search technologies, including Hummingbird, RankBrain, and large language models like BERT and LaMDA, has allowed Google to deliver results that better match user intent.

-Also a search for “prime minister of Armenia leaves out the fact that Serzh Sargsyan was prime minister from 2007 to 2008 in the carousel:
+A search for “Prime Minister of Armenia” omitted the fact that Serzh Sargsyan served as prime minister from 2007 to 2008 in the carousel results.

 The Knowledge Graph is an intelligent model that taps into Google’s vast repository of entity and fact-based information and seeks to understand the real-world connections between them.